 1) Open the Home app on your iPhone, iPad or iPod touch.

-2) Press your HomePod in the Home or Rooms tab with 3D Touch or long-tap it.
+2) Press and hold the icon for your HomePod in the Home or Rooms tab.

-4) Tap the entry labeled Room to change your HomePod’s room assignment.
+4) Tap the entry labeled Room to change your HomePod’s room assignment using the scroll wheel.

 After changing your HomePod room assignment, don’t forget to use the new room name when controlling your smart home accessories though Siri utterances.